-Extend system drive under Server 2012 Disk Management
+Extend system drive in Server 2012 with Disk Management

-From Microsoft document, to expand a drive under Disk Management with Extend Volume there must be adjacent Unallocated space, so you CANNOT extend system partition by shrinking other data drive.
+From Microsoft document, to expand a drive under Disk Management with Extend Volume function, there must be adjacent Unallocated space on the right side, so you CANNOT extend system partition by shrinking other data drive.
 Because, the Unallocated space that shrunk from other partition is non-adjacent to system C: drive, therefore, Extend Volume is always greyed out.

-Step 1: Backup or transfer all files in drive E to other device.
-Right-click drive E and select “Delete Volume…”, it will be changed to free Unallocated after deleting.
+Step 1: Transfer all files in the contiguous partition (such as E:) to other device.
+Right-click drive E and select “Delete Volume…”, it will be changed to Unallocated after deleting.

 Step 2: Right-click drive C and select “Extend Volume…”

-Step 3: Select the available Unallocated space and click Next to continue.
+Step 3: Available Unallocated space is selected by default, simply click Next to continue.

-Steps to extend system partition on Server 2012 with ease
+How to extend system partition in Windows Server 2012 (r2) with NIUBI:

-Step 1: Download NIUBI Partition Editor, right click D: drive and select “Resize/Move Volume“.
+Step 1: Download this tool, right click the contiguous drive (such as D:) and select “Resize/Move Volume“.

-Click OK and back to the main window, where you’ll see 20GB Unallocated space created behind C: drive.
+Click OK and back to the main window, as you see, 20GB Unallocated space is generated behind C: drive.

-Step 3: Right click system partition C and run “Resize/Move Volume” again, drag the right border rightwards to hold the Unallocated space.
+Step 3: Right click system partition C and run “Resize/Move Volume” again, drag the right border rightwards to combine the Unallocated space.

-Step 4: Click OK and back to the main window, where you’ll see C drive extended to 60GB by robbing 20GB free space from D. Press Apply on top left to execute, done!
+Step 4: Click OK and back to the main window, click Apply on top left to execute, done!

-Video guide to extend system partition on Server 2012
+Video guide to extend system partition in Server 2012 R2